Q&A forums can be a treasure trove of interesting questions that turn out to have counter-intuitive answers.

 And the OP accepted the answer.
 It even received a couple of upvotes.
 All good I thought.

 For a while, I was happy to have found an explanation, but then some doubt started to creep into my thoughts.
-The column value dictionary was not, as I originally put into my answer, a hash-table for which the lookup would be a O(1).
+The column value dictionary was not, as I originally put into my answer, a hash table for which the lookup would be an O(1).

 In reality, the data structure is a sorted list that is accessed via binary search.

-Binary search worst case effort is O(log n) which means that a difference of two orders of magnitude in the number of entries in the dictionary would only lead to 2 additional search steps.
+The binary search worst-case effort is O(log n) which means that a difference of two orders of magnitude in the number of entries in the dictionary would only lead to 2 additional search steps.